Samira Wiley

-Samira Denise Wiley (born April 15, 1987) is an American actress.
-She is best known for her starring role as Poussey Washington in the Netflix comedy-drama series Orange Is the New Black (2013–2019) and as Moira in the Hulu dystopian drama series The Handmaid's Tale (2017–present), for which she won the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
+Samira Wiley is an American actress.
+She is best known for her starring role as Poussey Washington in the Netflix comedy-drama series Orange Is the New Black (2013–2019) and as Moira in the Hulu dystopian drama series The Handmaid's Tale (2017–2025), for which she won the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

-Wiley also had starring roles in such film as The Sitter (2011), Nerve (2016), Detroit (2017), and Social Animals (2018).
+Wiley also had starring roles in such films as The Sitter (2011), Nerve (2016), Detroit (2017), and Social Animals (2018).
 She also narrated the Netflix documentary Night on Earth (2020).

 Early life

 Wiley was raised in Washington, D.C.
-Her parents, Christine and Dennis W. Wiley, were the co-pastors of Covenant Baptist United Church of Christ until 2017.
-Wiley's parents have been referred to as "pillars of the LGBT religious community," as the Covenant Baptist Church was the only Baptist church in D.C. performing same-sex unions in 2007.
-She has two siblings: Aiyana Ma'at and Joshua Wiley.
+Her parents, Christine and Dennis W. Wiley, were co-pastors of the Covenant Baptist United Church of Christ (CBUCC) until 2017; they have been described as "pillars of the LGBT religious community", as the CBUCC was the only Baptist church in D.C. performing same-sex civil unions in 2007, prior to the eventual legalization of same-sex marriage.
+She has two siblings, Aiyana Ma'at and Joshua Wiley.

-Wiley attended the Duke Ellington School of the Arts in Washington, D.C., and the Juilliard School in New York City, graduating in 2010.
-At Juilliard, she trained in theater performance and worked mainly in theater in her early career.
+Wiley attended the Duke Ellington School of the Arts, D.C., and the Juilliard School, New York City, graduating in 2010.
+At Juilliard, she trained in theater performance, and worked mainly in theater in her early career.

 Career

 Wiley's first major acting role was in the comedy film The Sitter (2011).
 In 2011, Wiley played Maria in a theater production of Love's Labour's Lost by The Public Theater.

 When the Netflix television series Orange Is the New Black —based on Piper Kerman's memoir of the same name— came into development, Wiley was told about the auditions by a friend from Juilliard, Marco Ramirez, who was a writer for the show.
-After discovering that another Juilliard friend, Danielle Brooks, had won a role in the show, Wiley asked Brooks to rehearse lines with her to prepare for her audition for the role of Poussey Washington, the on-screen best friend of Brooks' character.
-Wiley's audition was ultimately successful; she appeared in all twelve episodes of the series' first season and was featured prominently throughout the second season.
-The darker and more violent plot of the second season allowed for the growth of Wiley's character, whose evolved story lines led to Wiley's prolonged screen exposure and ultimate development as a "fan-favorite."
-She was promoted to series regular for the third season.
-The fourth season revolves heavily around her character, leading up to the reactions within the prison upon Poussey's death at the hands of a prison officer.
-Wiley's wife, Lauren Morelli, is a writer on the show.
+Wiley's future wife, Lauren Morelli, was also a writer on the show.
+After discovering that fellow Juilliard alumni and friend, actress Danielle Brooks, had also auditioned for, and won, the role of Taystee, Wiley asked to rehearse her lines with her, as she was auditioning for the role of Poussey Washington (the on-screen best friend of Brooks' character), a role for which she was ultimately cast.
+After winning the audition, Wiley appeared in all twelve episodes of the series' first season, and featured prominently throughout the second season.
+The darker, more violent, plot of the second season allowed for the growth of Wiley's character, whose evolved storylines and level-headed, peaceable nature led to Wiley's prolonged screen exposure and ultimate development as a fan-favorite.
+Her character's childhood and adolescence as a traveled, educated and strictly-disciplined "military brat" are explored, in addition to the chain of events leading up to her incarceration.
+Wiley was promoted to series-regular for the third season.
+The fourth season revolves heavily around her character, leading up to the stunned and saddened reactions within the prison upon her beloved character's untimely passing at the hands of a young prison officer, while being detained during a peaceful protest in the prison.